 background-color: #efefef;

-You will not see div tags in Visual mode while editing the post, and you will not see the box effect because Visual mode does not display posts using the theme’s style sheet.
-However, you can verify the text is being controlled by the CSS rule by checking the status bar at the bottom left of the Text Editor while your cursor is anywhere in that text.
-It should say “path: div.right_box.”
+To confirm that the text is being controlled by the CSS rule, you can check the status bar at the bottom left of the Text Editor while your cursor is within the highlighted text.
+It should display “path: div.right_box.”

 Hi,